-Privileged wills, however, may omit some of the formalities by reason of specific circumstances expressly determined by law.
-Nevertheless, a privileged will must meet three requirements: (1) the viva voce statement of the testator regarding his or her desire to make a will, which must be unequivocally declared; (2) that the persons whose presence is necessary in the granting of the will be before the testator; and (3) that the act be continuous, in such a way that it may be only interrupted exceptionally for brief intervals, when required by reason of an accident.
-The validity of this type of will is provisional and, therefore, once the exceptional situation is overcome, the requirements of a solemn will must be complied with.
-2
+Privileged wills, however, may omit some of the formalities by reason of specific circumstances expressly determined by law.1 Nevertheless, a privileged will must meet three requirements: (1) the viva voce statement of the testator regarding his or her desire to make a will must be unequivocally declared; (2) the persons whose presence is necessary in the granting of the will appear before the testator; and (3) the act is continuous in such a way that it may only be interrupted exceptionally for brief intervals when required by reason of an accident.
+The validity of this type of will is provisional and, therefore, once the exceptional situation is overcome, the requirements of a solemn will must be complied with.2

-In relation to the content of a will, the law provides that it must indicate the full name, place of birth, nationality, domicile and age of the testator, as well as the circumstance of being of sound mind and the names of the testator's spouse and children, together with the information on each of the witnesses and the notary, indicating the place, day, month and year of execution of the will.
+In relation to the content of a will, legislation provides that it must indicate the full name, place of birth, nationality, domicile and age of the testator, as well as the circumstance of being of sound mind, and the names of the testator's spouse and children, together with information on each of the witnesses and the notary, indicating the place, day, month and year of execution of the will.
 Errors in content do not imply the nullity of the testament, provided there is no uncertainty regarding the identity of the testator, notary or witnesses.

 The allocations to be made must be determined or determinable, underlining the fact that the will of the testator is limited by the forced allocations established by Colombian law.
-These allocations are mandatory for the testator, and therefore, even contradicting what is expressly provided in the will, they will be observed when they have not been applied.
+These allocations are mandatory for the testator, and therefore, even if they contradict what is expressly provided in the will, they will be observed when they have not been applied.

-Forced allocations include alimony due by law to certain persons; the marital share, that is, the portion of the assets of the decedent that the law assigns to the surviving spouse who lacks the necessary means for a decent subsistence and the legitimes, which are the compulsory portions assigned to certain persons known as legatees.3
+Forced allocations include alimony due by law to certain persons: the marital share, that is, the portion of the assets of the decedent that the law assigns to the surviving spouse who lacks the necessary means for a decent subsistence; and the legitimes, which are the compulsory portions assigned to certain persons known as legatees.3

-Law 1934, 2018 excluded the quarter portion of the estate for accretions to the inheritance of the legitimate heirs, which was compulsory prior to 2 August 2018.
+Law 1934, 2018 excluded the quarter portion of the estate for accretions to the inheritance of legitimate heirs, which was compulsory prior to 2 August 2018.

-In accordance with the above, only as of the third order of inheritance, that is, if no descendants or ascendants survive the testator, may he or she dispose freely of the entire estate.
-Otherwise, the testator may make allocations at discretion on a percentage equalling 50 per cent of his or her assets.
+In accordance with the above, the testator may dispose freely of the entire estate only as of the third order of inheritance, that is, if no descendants or ascendants survive the testator; otherwise, the testator may make allocations at his or her discretion on a percentage equalling 50 per cent of his or her assets and must transfer 50 per cent of his or her estate to the legitimes in equal parts.

-On the other hand, the validity of wills granted abroad is subject to these having been made in compliance with the laws of the state where they were executed, leaving evidence thereof, proof of their authenticity and their legal translation, where applicable.
+The validity of wills granted abroad is subject to them having been made in compliance with the laws of the state where they were executed, with evidence thereof, proof of their authenticity and their legal translation, where applicable.

-If the will is granted abroad in compliance with Colombian regulations, the following requirements must be met for its validity: (1) that the testator is a Colombian national, or a foreigner domiciled in Colombia; (2) that the will is authorised before a Colombian consulate; (3) that the witnesses are Colombians or foreigners domiciled in the city where the will is executed; and (4) that the rules of a solemn will are observed.
+If the will is granted abroad in compliance with Colombian regulations, the following requirements must be met for its validity: (1) the testator is a Colombian national or a foreigner domiciled in Colombia; (2) the will is authorised before a Colombian consulate; (3) the witnesses are Colombians or foreigners domiciled in the city where the will is executed; and (4) the rules of a solemn will are observed.